in2workspace/in2-desmos-api/README.md

 </div>

 # Introduction
-Desmos is a Blockchain Connector solution developed by IN2.
-As a Blockchain Connector, it is a crucial component within the Access Node architecture facilitating interaction between the Off-Chain Storage and the On-Chain Storage.
+Desmos Web Service is a Blockchain Connector solution developed by IN2.
+As a Blockchain Connector, it is a crucial part within the Access Node architecture facilitating interaction between the Off-Chain Storage and the On-Chain Storage.
 This RESTFul API exposes a set of endpoints designed for seamless communication between a Context Broker and a Blockchain Adapter.

 # Architecture